near-ndc/i-am-human/contracts/community-sbt/README.md

 #### Minting

+The mint function requires a deposit which is computed by the (`required_sbt_mint_deposit`)[https://github.com/alpha-fi/i-am-human/blob/master/contracts/community-sbt/src/lib.rs#L158] function.
+The whole deposit is passed to the registry to cover the storage costs.
 Metadata attributes:

 - `expires_at` is be overwritten to `now + ttl` (ttl is the parameter set to in the contract constructor).